chiajasper/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: The pair of box with the same potential value (naked pairs) create a constraint on their common peers.
+The common pairs cannot have the possible values naked pairs have because if you assign the one of the two values to a box outside of naked pairs, it will leave one of the naked twins to have no assignable value.
+Repeating the same constraint check allows us to remove the false possibilities of each box.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: We added the two diagonal check as the additional units that we need to validate when we eliminate the possible digit for each box.
+It is similar to the row, column, or square check that we already performed in previous sudoku rules.
+Thus, adding diagonal units to the unitlist is sufficient to solve the diagonal sudoku problem since the unitlist is used when we apply elimination, only choice, or search technique.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame